chef-boneyard/chef-rfc/rfc074-community-slack.md

 ## tl;dr

-We are creating a public Slack team, name tbd.
-IRC will continue to exist but new users will receive a message from an IRC bot suggesting they ask questions in Slack instead, with a link to the SlackIn instance.
-Existing "web chat" links from the Chef website and documentation will point at (or embed) SlackIn instead.
+We have created a public Slack team, Chef Community.
+IRC will continue to exist but new users will receive a message from an IRC bot suggesting they ask questions in Slack instead, with a link to the sign-up page (http://community-slack.chef.io).
+Existing "web chat" links from the Chef website and documentation will point at (or embed) the Slack team.
-One channel in the Slack team will be bridged to each of the IRC channels (`#chef`, `#chef-hacking`) however this may be removed pending further review of how useful it is.

 ## Personas